RachaelSMathew/spellChecker/README.md

 ## How to run:
 Download the [Github zip file](https://github.com/RachaelSMathew/spellChecker/tree/main)

-Input this command in the terminal in the `spellChecker` directory:
+Input this command in the terminal inside the `spellChecker` directory:

-`python spellCheck.py [txt file that the user wants to be spellchecked]`
+`python spellCheck.py [txt file that you want spellchecked]`

 For a word that is incorrectly spelled in the txt file, it will print something like this into the terminal:
 ```